mukulasija/RelaxApp/README.md

 * You can switch users using the Login/Register
 * You can help Covid Pateints
 * Covid Patients Can take help from you
-* Implemented login, register,edit password, previous attempts all using SQL Lite DB using Room
+* Implemented login, register,edit password

 ## 🚀 Technology Used